i-like-robots/react-tags/README.md

 Got ideas on how to make this better?
 Open an issue!
 I'm yet to add tests so keep your PRs on hold :grinning:

 ### Thanks
 The autocomplete dropdown is inspired by Lea Verou's [awesomeplete](https://github.com/LeaVerou/awesomplete) library.
-The Drag and drop functionality is provided by Dan Abramov's insanely useful [ReactDND](https://github.com/gaearon/react-dnd) library.